microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/examples/v1.0-beta/Update-MgTeam.md

 		ShowInTeamsSearchAndSuggestions = $true
 	}
 }
-Update-MgTeam -TeamId $teamId -BodyParameter $params
+Update-MgBetaTeam -TeamId $teamId -BodyParameter $params
 ```
-This example shows how to use the Update-MgTeam Cmdlet.
+This example shows how to use the Update-MgBetaTeam Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).